-- 1. government has a critical role in providing services and infrastructure for the community - 2. government has a critical role in reducing economic inequality - 3. taxes, charges and expenditure decisions should increase social equity, reduce poverty and raise revenue in a way that achieves economic, social and environmental goals - 4. a strong and secure revenue base is needed to provide the government services and infrastructure required by the ACT community - 5. the economic position of the ACT Government must be sustainable over the long term - 6. government economic management and budget processes must seek to balance social, environmental and economic objectives, using broad measures of genuine progress - 7. the ACT economy and the wellbeing of ACT community members require public investment in public infrastructure that delivers long-term economic, social and environmental benefits - 8. natural monopolies and essential public services should generally be in public ownership - 9. decisions on whether infrastructure and government services should be delivered and operated by government, the community sector and/or the private sector should be assessed through a triple-bottom-line lens - 10.
-ACT community members and community organisations should be enabled and encouraged to provide input to government decisions on budget, taxation, infrastructure and service delivery - 11. government procurement policies and ethical investment of all public funds are an important tool for achieving society's social, environmental and economic goals - 12. the public service must provide apolitical and reliable advice to government, and democratically elected Members of the ACT Legislative Assembly should respect the advice of this important institution.
+- 1. government has a central role in providing services and infrastructure for the community, and in reducing economic inequality - 2. economic wellbeing is meaningful only in the context of social and environmental wellbeing, and should be informed by the broadest possible measures of progress - 3. government budget decisions should focus economic activity in a way that improves social equity, reduces poverty and meets environmental goals - 4. a strong and secure revenue base is needed to provide the government services and infrastructure required by the ACT community - 5. the economic position of the ACT Government must be sustainable over the long term - 6. the ACT economy and the wellbeing of ACT community members require ongoing public investment in public infrastructure that delivers long-term economic, social and environmental benefits - 7. natural monopolies and essential public services should be in public or community ownership - 8. decisions on whether infrastructure and government services should be delivered and operated by government, the community sector and/or the private sector should be assessed through a triple-bottom-line lens - 9.
+ACT community members and community organisations should be enabled and encouraged to provide input to government decisions on budget, taxation, infrastructure and service delivery - 10. government procurement policies and ethical investment of all public funds are an important tool for achieving society's social, environmental and economic goals - 11. the public service must provide apolitical and reliable advice to government, and Members of the ACT Legislative Assembly should respect the advice of this important institution.

-- 1. government to provide universally accessible public and community services, such as health and education - 2.
-ACT's system of taxes, charges and concessions as a whole to be progressive, with low-income people paying proportionally less in taxes and charges - 3. an effective system of concessions and assistance, targeted to those most in need - 4. service delivery to be outsourced from government to the private or community sector only when it is of clear long-term community benefit.
-Bringing service delivery back into government should be considered as a valid option wherever possible - 5. broad measures of community wellbeing to be developed and used to guide public expenditure and taxation decisions - 6. the budget position to be sustainable over the medium to long term
+1. governments to provide universally accessible public and community services, such as health and education

-- 7. the taxation system to discourage social and environmental harms and provide incentives for socially and environmentally sustainable behaviours - 8.
-ACT Government to promote nationally coordinated processes that retain a fair distribution of taxation revenue and avoid interstate competition that weakens the overall taxation system - 9. legislated standards for the ethical investment of public money to include both positive and negative investment screening - 10. full divestment of the ACT Government from harmful industries, such as fossil fuels, weapons manufacturers, gambling industries, tobacco and alcohol industries, as well as industries that breach international labour laws or cause harm to the environment or animals - 11.
-ACT community to have greater levels of participation in budget, public expenditure and taxation decisions - 12. introduction of employee representation on boards of ACT Government corporations, and a requirement for government-owned corporations to create schemes for their workers to have an active role in financial and organisational decisions - 13. procurement processes to include submission criteria that require tenderers to meet high environmental, employment and consultation standards - 14. procurement processes to be conducted fairly and with transparency - 15. infrastructure projects to be generally funded through responsible government borrowing, and public-private partnership arrangements for infrastructure projects to be used only when it is of clear long-term community benefit - 16. infrastructure projects to be accountable, transparent and subject to quality public engagement for their duration including through the publication of documents such as environmental impact statements, business cases, triple-bottom-line analyses and costbenefit analyses.
+- 2. the ACT's system of taxes, charges and concessions as a whole to be progressive, with wealthier and higher income people paying proportionally more in taxes and charges - 3. an effective and accessible system of concessions and assistance, targeted to those most in need - 4. essential services to be delivered by the public and community sectors and to bring outsourced essential services back into public or community administration wherever possible - 5. broad measures of social and environmental wellbeing to guide public expenditure and taxation decisions - 6. the taxation system to discourage social and environmental harms and provide incentives for socially and environmentally sustainable behaviours - 7.
+ACT Government to promote nationally coordinated processes that retain a fair distribution of taxation revenue and avoid interstate competition that weakens the overall taxation system - 8. legislated standards for the ethical investment of public money to include both positive and negative investment screening - 9. full divestment of the ACT Government from harmful industries, such as fossil fuels, weapons manufacturers, gambling industries, tobacco/nicotine and alcohol industries, as well as industries that breach international law or cause harm to the environment or animals - 10.
+ACT community to have greater participation in budget, public expenditure and taxation decisions - 11. introduction of employee representation on boards of ACT Government corporations, and a requirement for government-owned corporations to create schemes for their workers to have an active role in financial and organisational decisions - 12. procurement processes to include submission criteria that require tenderers to meet high environmental, employment and consultation standards - 13. procurement processes to be conducted fairly and with transparency - 14. infrastructure projects to be generally funded through responsible government borrowing, and public-private partnership arrangements for infrastructure projects to be used only when it is of clear long-term community benefit - 15. infrastructure projects to be accountable, transparent and subject to quality public engagement for their duration including through the publication of documents such as environmental impact statements, business cases, triple-bottom-line analyses and cost-benefit analyses.